Loading

 Supported calendars: Google Calendar

 Square Appointments pricing: Free for a single location.
-Paid plans start at $29/month per location for Google Calendar sync, automated confirmations, and access to the Bookings API.
+Paid plans start at $29/month per location for Google Calendar sync, automated confirmations, and waitlist functionality.

 Best appointment scheduling app for international businesses